LordGriz/TradeCommissionApp/README.md

    > Note: Docker Desktop is not needed to run the unit tests, but is required to run the full application.

 ### Running from Visual Studio

+To run the full services (and not just the unit tests) the .Net Aspire workload must first be installed in Visual Studio.
+Directions to do so can be found at https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/setup-tooling?tabs=windows&pivots=visual-studio

 #### AppHost
 Running the full application in Visual Studio should open a new browser window pointing to TradeCommission.AppHost.
 This orchestrator page will display the following table of running services, their logs, and their metrics: